KatTheFox/Reynard/README.md

 ## What features are planned, then?

-I plan to add moderation features like mutes and bans, as well as reaction roles and an autoresponder (intended for use in forum channels), plus probably a logger if I get around to it.
+I plan to add reaction roles and an autoresponder (intended for use in forum channels), plus probably a logger if I get around to it.
+This isn't an exhaustive list, and I'll be adding to it as I need things.

 ## Is this related to the 'Reynard' bot on top.gg?